Author: Vikrant Khanna

 Romance meets Pirates!
-Two of my most favorite genres meets.
+Two of my most favorite genres meet in this book.
 If not for anything else, I’d have to give it to Vikrant Khanna for an original story.

-If I could explain the book in one line it would be: Nicholas Sparks Meets Treasure Island.
+If I could explain the book in one line it would be, Nicholas Sparks wrote Treasure Island.